 5 Econ development

 This section of the Cambridge IGCSE Economics (0455) syllabus examines aspects of economic development.
-Unit 5 covers the following four topics (click on the relevant hyperlink to access the supporting resources):
+Unit 5 covers the following four topics (click on the relevant hyperlink to access the InThinking resources for this section of the syllabus):

 Research task - The UNDP Sustainable Development Goals (SDGs)